magm3333/node-prd/README.md

 ## TODO
-- Implement: SQLReportDataFactory, XPathDataFactory, KettleDataFactory and BandedMDXDataFactory
+- Implement: XPathDataFactory, KettleDataFactory and BandedMDXDataFactory
 - Build an example web site with express/jade
 - Make it work on Windows & Mac
 - Add more parameter types (StringList, etc)